Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Speed is a decimal number, likely multiplicative, so 1.0 would be 1x speed, 2.5 is 2.5x speed, etc.
 Not used in the vanilla game.

+> [!CAUTION]
+> Using this appears to crash the PC version, although the PS2 version has not been tested.

 ### SetAxisPosition (Script Only)
 **Summary:** Sets the script owner's positional coordinate on the given axis.
 **Supported Entity Types:** All 3D Entities